i-krishna/Business-Analytics/Statistics-for-Data-Science/Readme.md

 PennState Eberly College of Science.
 (2023).
 Regression Methods. https://online.stat.psu.edu/stat501/lesson/1

-# Chi-Square Fitness and Independence Test
+# Chi-Square Fitness and Independence Test by Krishna Damarla

 Chi-Square Goodness of Fit and Independence tests are designed for categorical data based on a single sample from a single population.